scipy-conference/scipy-conference/manual/sponsored_attendance.rst

 7. Nomination Type
 8. Nominator's Name
 9. Nominator's Email
+10. Community Contribution
-10. Community Contribution: "Briefly describe the applicant's recent contributions to the scientific Python community"
+  * "Briefly describe the applicant's recent contributions to the scientific Python community"
-11. Description of Need: "Briefly describe the applicant's level of need."
+11. Description of Need
+  * "Briefly describe the applicant's level of need."